dialpad/dialtone-combinator/.github/documentation/internal/OPTION_BAR.md

 ## Member Group

-The 'member group' component receives a group of members and their respective values.
+The member group receives a group of members and their respective values.
 It is responsible for rendering 'option bar control' components for each member.

 ### Member Map